TV Edwards Solicitors Logo

 Adopted parents have parental responsibility from the date of the Adoption Order.
 The Adoption Order also removes parental responsibility from the birth mother and anyone else who previously had it.

-Family arbitration, for example, is of form of non-court dispute resolution where you and the other parent would enter into an agreement to appoint a third party, an arbitrator, to make a decision on schooling for you.
-You can either agree the choice of arbitrator or you can ask the Institute of Family Law Arbitrators (IFLA) to choose one for you.
+Family arbitration, for example, is a form of non-court dispute resolution where you and the other parent would agree to appoint a third party, an arbitrator, to make a decision on schooling for you.
+You can either agree on the choice of arbitrator or you can ask the Institute of Family Law Arbitrators (IFLA) to choose one for you.
 You and the other parent also have control over deciding how the proceedings will run, for example, choosing the venue, whether to meet face to face or each put your case forward through writing only.
 Where arbitration is agreed, the flexibility and the fact that you will get a final decision much more quickly can make arbitration more cost-effective than court.

 The last resort for parents who disagree on school choice for their children is to make an application to court, you may want to seek a Specific Issue Order and/or Prohibited Steps Order.
 An application can be made for either or both orders, depending on what is most appropriate for your circumstances.